jeffknupp/sandman/CONTRIBUTING.md

 * Create a new, Python 2.7+ virtualenv and install the requirements via pip: `pip install -r requirements.txt`
 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Either sumbit an issue directly on GitHub or head to `sandman's` [Waffle.io](https://waffle.io/jeffknupp/sandman) page
+* Either submit an issue directly on GitHub or head to `sandman's` [Waffle.io](https://waffle.io/jeffknupp/sandman) page
   * For bugs, clearly describe the issue including steps to reproduce
   * For enhancement proposals, be sure to indicate if you're willing to work on implementing the enhancement
 * Fork the repository on GitHub